-Bob and I were on one of our regular visits to Thickson’s Woods Nature Reserve, in Whitby, Ontario, to check out the development of the Great Horned Owl babies.
-As we turned to leave, Bob noticed a large woodpecker zipping through the tree tops.
-A Northern Flicker landed near the top of a snag.
+Bob and I were on one of our regular visits to Thickson’s Woods Nature Reserve, in Whitby, Ontario, Canada, to check out the development of the Great Horned Owl babies.
+As we turned to leave, we noticed some northern flickers near the top of a snag.
 Read more

 A Baltimore Oriole Enjoys Spring In Whitby’s Thickson’s Woods